 Knowing how to talk about mental health at work helps everyone

-We are programmed to want to fit in as a natural protective instinct, being ostracised is a genuine fear built into our psyche.
-Many people are blacklisted as lazy, having a poor work ethic or even having a roguish rebellion from authority when they are dishonest about their struggles.
+We are programmed to want to fit in as a natural protective instinct; being ostracised is a genuine fear built into our psyche.
+Many people are blacklisted as lazy, having a poor work ethic, or even having a roguish rebellion from authority when they are dishonest about their struggles.
 That is the fault of the vague excuses we invent.
 I would argue that the lies became more dangerous to my career than honesty about mental health could ever be.

 With one in four people struggling with mental health each year, I can’t fathom this prejudice.
 It is so overwhelmingly harsh and callous.
 Compassionate companies, I believe, build a sense of trust and authenticity.
-That not only makes them enticing prospective employers but also encourages employees to take risks, and be more innovative because they know they won’t be scolded for what could be seen as a failure but rather appreciated for ‘giving it a go.’
+That not only makes them enticing prospective employers but also encourages employees to take risks and be more innovative because they know they won’t be scolded for what could be seen as a failure but rather appreciated for ‘giving it a go.’

-Self-care shouldn’t just happen on weekends
+Mental health shouldn’t just happen on weekends

-I have never been more creative than when I overcame my anxiety, colleagues noted the shift, remarking that I was clearing my desk of tasks like lightning!
-Concerning productivity, I find it bizarre that people regard self-care to only exist on the weekends.
+I have never been more creative than when I overcame my anxiety; colleagues noted the shift, remarking that I was clearing my desk of tasks like lightning!
+Concerning the productivity, I find it bizarre that people regard self-care to only exist on the weekends.
 My productivity slowly but surely increased as I got back on top of my anxiety.
 I was no longer glumly clocking in and out but contributing and innovating.

-How to talk about mental health at work?I feel we are in a teamwork-obsessed work culture where many corporations promote a bland sense of individuality but typically search for ‘team players’ and ‘outgoing personalities.’
+Knowing how to talk about mental health at work isn't easy.
+I feel we are in a teamwork-obsessed work culture where many corporations promote a bland sense of individuality but typically search for ‘team players’ and ‘outgoing personalities.’
 But what good is a team without each member taking care of themselves?

 It takes courage to approach someone in authority about such personal struggles.
-My own shame crumbled once I refused to let my anxiety win and boss supported me.
+My own shame crumbled once I refused to let my anxiety win, and the boss supported me.
 Once I refused to remain muzzled by the fear of judgment.
 Mental health prejudice at work needs to end for people to live with hope and happiness.